nzbdav-dev/nzbdav/docs/setup-guide.md

 2. **Sonarr Instances > Add**
    * **Host:** `http://sonarr:8989`
    * **API Key:** (Sonarr > Settings > General > Security > API Key)
-3. **Automatic Queue Management (Recommended):**
+3. **Automatic Queue Management:**

-   Configure these rules to automatically handle failed or bad releases, keeping your queue clean without manual intervention.
+   Configure these rules to handle failed or bad releases, keeping your queue clean with as little manual intervention as possible.

-   * **Remove, Blocklist, and Search:**
+   Feel free to experiment and adjust these rules to your liking.

+   * **Do Nothing:**
        * Found matching series via grab history, but release was matched to series by ID.
 Automatic import is not possible.
        * Found matching movie via grab history, but release was matched to movie by ID.
 Manual Import required.
        * Episode was not found in the grabbed release.
        * Episode was unexpected considering the folder name.
+       * Invalid season or episode.
+       * Unable to determine if file is a sample.
+   * **Remove, Blocklist, and Search:**
        * No files found are eligible for import.
        * No audio tracks detected.
-     * Invalid season or episode.
-     * Unable to determine if file is a sample.
        * Sample.
    * **Remove and Blocklist:**
        * Not an upgrade for existing episode file(s).
        * Not an upgrade for existing movie file.
        * Not a Custom Format upgrade.
    * **Remove:**
        * Episode file already imported.

 ### 3. Configure Mount & Repairs